Enumeration and updates for conjunctive linear algebra queries through expressibility: Efficient evaluation of free-connex queries

-Intuitively, if $\db$ is atomically reduced, then every tuple in a relation $R$ that satisfies the atom $\alpha = R(\seq{x})$\footnote{Note that $\x$ may repeat variables, so an atom like $S(x,y,x)$ requires the first and third components of $\seq{a}$ to be equal.} also satisfies all inequalities covered by $\alpha$.
+Intuitively, if $\db$ is atomically consistent, then every tuple in a relation $R$ that satisfies the atom $\alpha = R(\seq{x})$\footnote{Note that $\x$ may repeat variables, so an atom like $S(x,y,x)$ requires the first and third components of $\seq{a}$ to be equal.} also satisfies all inequalities covered by $\alpha$.
 Note that we may always make a given $\db$ atomically consistent with $Q$ in $\bigo(\size{\db})$ time: simply scan each relation $R$ of $\db$ and for each tuple $\seq{a}$ loop over the $R$-atoms $\alpha = R(\x)$ in $Q$.
 If $\seq{a} \models \x$ then check that the constraints imposed by $Q[\alpha]$ are satisfied.
 Since $Q[\alpha]$ is a full query, this can be done in constant time per tuple in data complexity.
-We call this process of making $\db$ atomically-consistent with $Q$ \emph{atomically reducing $\db$}.
+We call this process \emph{atomically reducing $\db$}, that is, of making $\db$ atomically-consistent with $Q$ .

 The following claims are straighforward to verify.